kombolewis/bank-api/README.md

 ## Installation
 The application is setup to utilize docker containers to run.
-The initilization however partly depends on local composer and php to complete.
+The initilization, however, partly depends on local composer and php to complete.
-You therefore require, php,composer&docker to get started.
+You therefore require, php, composer & docker to get started.
-If you have these get started by running the command below:
+If you have these, get started by running the command below:

 ```
 make setup